-As at the end of the financial year 7,507,405 units (2020: 8,526,707) in the Fund were held by the Responsible Entity and its related parties.
+As at the end of the financial period no units (2021: 7,507,405) in the Fund were held by the Responsible Entity and its related parties.
 Refer to Note 10 to the financial statements.

 Interests in the Fund issued during the financial year